vpavlenko/web-2024-template/README.md

 - Press "+" to start a new Composer and erase unnecessary previous context.
 Cursor knows what you did before because it looks into the current code
 - If Cursor broke things: either Reject All, press "+" and start from the last commit; or try 2-3 attempts at sending error messages to it and ask to fix
 - Ask Cursor to add a debug output and paste it to composer
+- Ask Cursor to add a debug UI at the right place in your application.
+Ask to print out all relevant app state there
 - Read about [features](https://www.cursor.com/features)
 - Read [the docs](https://docs.cursor.com/)
 - https://github.com/PatrickJS/awesome-cursorrules